- Niagara University, NY, USA

 - Full Time

 OUTSTANDING BENEFITS UNLIKE ANY OTHER.
-Low-cost health benefits, 8% 403b contribution, free tuition for you and your immediate family at hundreds of universities, generous holidays (20 days annually), PTO, and ½ day Fridays throughout the summer.
-Campus life is vibrant and offers free parking, on-site dining options, and fresh coffee at Tim Horton's, all in a beautiful park-like setting.
+Low cost health benefits, 8% 403b contribution, free tuition for you and your immediate family, discounted tuition at the Stella Niagara school, 35-hour work weeks, generous holidays (20 days annually), PTO, and half-day Fridays throughout the summer.
+Campus life is vibrant and offers free parking, on-site dining options, and a Tim Hortons in a beautiful park-like setting.

 Niagara University is a liberal arts university, steeped in the Vincentian and Catholic traditions, with a total enrollment of nearly 4,300 students.
 Located just a few miles away from one of the world's premier tourism destinations, Niagara Falls, the university occupies a lovely campus overlooking the Niagara River gorge.
 Its close proximity to major cultural and business centers in Niagara Falls, Buffalo, and Toronto as well as the award-winning Niagara Wine Trail and several nearby cultural destinations make Niagara University an ideal place to work and live.
 If you'd like to know more, be sure to check out all of the NU Facts.

 Qualifications: The program is seeking a Tenure-Track (Assistant/Associate) Counselor Educator who completed education in a CACREP Accredited Program (or degree conferral by the time of appointment).
 Demonstrated ability to work collegially with members of the program and department is essential.
 Candidates should have an established Counselor Educator identity, demonstrated through involvement in professional associations, and certification/licensure or license eligibility.
 Candidates knowledgeable about Counselor Education, especially clinical mental health counseling, CACREP-accreditation operating procedures, and familiar with national training issues in counselor education are encouraged to apply.